 What are the benefits of offshore banking and offshore bank accounts?
 That’s a big question.
 Not because it’s hard to understand.
-But because there are so many benefits that people and business get by going offshore.
+But because there are so many benefits that people and businesses get by going offshore.

 If you’re new to offshore banking, it might be hard to believe that offshore banks are safer than those banks in your home country.
 This is called “home bias,” and it’s a normal fault.
 It happens when you think that something is “better” simply because it originates in your home country.